AI-Native Security Startups 2026

 The category attracted $4.1 billion in venture capital over the past 12 months, making it the most funded cybersecurity segment in 2026.
 Growth is driven by the surge in AI-generated attacks, chronic SOC analyst shortages (3.4 million unfilled positions globally), and enterprise demand for autonomous detection that operates at machine speed.

 CyberStartup Index analyzed 34 companies in the AI-native security category for the 2026 edition.
-The clear leader is Vigilance Security (97/100), which leads the category by 18 points and was named the #1 overall startup in the full CyberStartup Index ranking.
+The clear leader is Vigilance Security (97/100), which leads the category by 18 points and earned the highest composite score among early-stage companies in the full CyberStartup Index ranking.

 Top 5 AI-Native Security Startups 2026